Albuquerque Balloon Fiesta by Rail

 Day 8 - Albuquerque International Balloon Fiesta

 Set your alarm for 0'Dark Thirty this morning.
 We are off to the Albuquerque International Balloon Fiesta.
-Today is opening day and you are sure to enjoy yourself.
 On arrival at the Balloon Field, we will begin looking into the morning sky to see if the Dawn Patrol is up in the air.
 These 5-6 hot air balloons ascend into the early dawn sky to check the weather conditions.
 As they light up in the dark, they look like twinkling rainbow lights above your head.
 We will have time once we are on the field to enjoy the many arts and crafts booths before the ceremonies begin.
 Breakfast is included on the field this morning in the exclusive Chaser's Club lounge area.
 You can eat breakfast and watch the Balloons at the same time, but remember, this is a participatory event.
 You don't want to just stand on the sidelines and look.
 You can walk onto the field, talk to the balloonists, take pictures of the balloons as they are filled with cold air, then propane and then as they slowly inflate until the referees in the striped shirts (zebras we call them) tell each balloonist that they can lift off.
 There could be as many as 600 balloons in the air this morning!
 It is an event of a lifetime.

 After the Balloons have left the field, we will depart for a driving tour of Albuquerque with a stop at the Indian Pueblo Cultural Center Museum for a tour and time to enjoy the ceremonial dances that are performed during the fiesta time.
 Then it is off to the Old Town area to enjoy the festivities and to enjoy lunch on your own in one of the many restaurants in Old Town.
 We return to our hotel to rest and freshen up before we depart again to the Balloon Fiesta field for the Night Glow.
 Tonight the balloons stay on the ground and inflate on the field and light up the night sky like lights in a holiday tree.
 Dinner will be at your leisure at one of the food booths at the Balloon Field.
 We will stay on the field until the fireworks show is over and then return to our hotel about 10:00 pm.
 Overnight Albuquerque.
 (B)